Others characterize the lithosphere as a thick piece of wood that dries and breaks.

 About 4.5 billion years ago, the Earth was a hellacious scene.
 Molten lava flowed everywhere.
 And Earth was constantly being pelted by meteorites during the bombardment period.

-But eventually Earth started to cool down.
+But eventually Earth started to cool down in the Archean Eon.
 Soon after a dramatic period of Earth heating, Earth’s lithosphere began to form.

 Continents began to rise up out of the mantle.
 The lighter and buoyant rock floated up to form the top lithosphere layer.
 Then, the heavier material formed the core-mantle boundary region.